Eschatologue/CM_wiki/docs/spells/1st-level.md

 A creature of your choice that you can see within range perceives everything as hilariously funny and falls into fits of laughter if this spell affects it.
 The target must succeed on a Wisdom :d20-save: **Saving Throw** or fall prone, becoming incapacitated and unable to stand up for the duration.
 A creature with an Intelligence score of 4 or less isn't affected.

-At the end of each of its turns, and each time it takes damage, the target can make another Wisdom Saving Throw.
+At the end of each of its turns, and each time it takes damage, the target can make another Wisdom :d20-save: **Saving Throw**.
 The target has :d20-adv: **Advantage** on the :d20-save: **Saving Throw** if it's triggered by damage.
 On a success, the spell ends.

 ### Tenser's Floating Disk
 *1st-level Conjuration (ritual)*